15 October 2024

 The plot

-The narrative starts off fairly simply: A Japanese couple’s cat goes missing in the city of Tokyo.
-The husband, Toru Okada, has recently quit his dead-end job as a “professional gofer” at a law firm and embraces household chores as a full time occupation.
-His wife of six years, Kumiko, is an editor at a health magazine and earns a decent income.
-Her brother, Noboru Wataya, is an academician turned politician, who is the media’s pet but hated profusely by his brother-in-law, Toru.
+The narrative starts off fairly simply: A Japanese couple’s cat suddenly vanishes in the city of Tokyo, and it sets off a chain reaction.
+The husband, Toru Okada, has recently quit his dead-end job as a 'professional gofer' at a law firm, and embraced household chores like duck to water.
+His wife of six years - Kumiko is an editor at a health magazine, who earns a decent income.
+Her brother, Noboru Wataya, is an academician turned politician, who is the media’s pet but hated whole-heartedly by Toru.
 One fine morning, while Toru is cooking spaghetti, he gets propositioned by a strange woman on the phone.
-He is curiously unmoved by her seduction.
-Meanwhile, he looks for the missing cat in an alley behind their home, comes across an intriguing house with an abandoned well (the cursed Miyakawi House), and exchanges some bizarre conversations with a 16-year old high school drop out from the neighbourhood, May Kasahara.
+He remains curiously unmoved by her seduction.
+Meanwhile, he looks for the missing cat in an alley behind their home, stumbles upon an intriguing house with an abandoned well (the cursed Miyakawi House), and exchanges bizarre conversations with an ethereal 16-year old high school drop-out, May Kasahara.

-The plot thickens slowly, as Toru’s mundane life is rocked by unanticipated events and unknown people.
-He often hears an unseen bird making a sound like the winding of a toy, as if to spur the toy into action.
+The plot thickens slowly, as Toru’s humdrum existence is rocked by unanticipated events and unknown individuals.
+He often hears an unseen bird making a sound like the winding up of a spring, as if to spur a toy into action.
 He compares himself to that bird, calling it the Wind-Up Bird, that puts dormant things into motion.
 His wife gradually grows distant from him, his brother-in-law recruits a woman by the name of Malta Kano to help track down their cat, and he is left a mysterious keepsake from his wife’s elderly family clairvoyant, Mr. Honda, after his death.
-The latter is delivered to his home by the late Mr. Honda’s senior from the army - a Lieutenant Mamiya, who was a mapmaker in the Kwangtung Army during World War II.
-The recurring appearance of a “prostitute of the mind” - Creta Kano (Malta’s sister), introduces elements of sex, intrigue and pain to the mix.
+The latter is delivered to his home by a one-handed war veteran - Lieutenant Mamiya; who was the late Mr. Honda’s senior, and a mapmaker in the Kwangtung Army during World War II.
+The recurring appearance of a 'psychic prostitute' - Creta Kano (Malta’s sister), introduces elements of sex, intrigue and pain to the mix.

-As he continues to perform household chores, ad hoc guests drop in unannounced at his place, and he becomes embroiled in several surreal experiences.
-We learn that Toru has been given the house by his wealthy uncle at a subsidised rent.
+Ad hoc guests keep dropping in at Toru's place, shattering his peaceful solitude.
+He gets sucked into several peculiar experiences.
+Toru had been given the house by his wealthy uncle at a subsidised rent.
 Through him, he hears of folklore about some previous neighbours, including former residents at the abandoned Miyawaki house.
 When his wife disappears one fine day without any of her belongings, he suspects that she may have fled with another man.
 Without showing any signs of a deranged husband, he seeks to calmly get her back despite receiving a letter from her requesting a divorce.
 Taking a leaf out of Lt.
-Mamiya’s book, he climbs down to the empty dry well at back of the Miyawaki house, and ruminates in the darkness for three days.
+Mamiya’s book, he descends into the depths of an empty dry well, and ruminates there for three days.
 He obtains specific insights through visions in the darkness of the well, along with a curious blue scar on his right cheek.
-His uncle advises him to meet with the local real estate agent for more gossip, as well as to roam the streets of Shinjinku, to seek answers for his dilemma.
-Toru follows this with remarkable persistence.
+His uncle recommends that he meet with the local real estate agent for additional local gossip, as well as that he roam the streets of Shinjinku to seek inspiration.
+Toru follows this advice with remarkable persistence.
 This brings yet another interesting character : Nutmeg, into his newly expanding social life.
-The talented yet taciturn lady, along with her stubbornly silent son : Cinnamon, change the course of Toru’s fortunes.
+The talented yet taciturn lady, along with her stubbornly silent son - Cinnamon, change the course of Toru’s fortunes.

 Multiple parallel threads, running at a rapid pace, keep the reader hooked.
 They begin to converge toward the end, providing clues to the eccentric behaviour of some of the characters.
 However, not all the jigsaw puzzles pieces fit neatly together at the end; some gaping holes are left to the interpretation of the reader.